henrykobutra/theboringdocs/src/routes/(generators)/generate-terms/app.md

 ## Payment and Refunds

 We may offer paid services.
 If you choose to purchase any of our paid services, you agree to pay the specified amount.
-For more information refer to our _[Payment & Refunds Policy]_.
+For more information refer to our [Payment & Refunds Policy](#).

 ## Limitation of Liability